-An apostille serves as formal proof of three things:
+A Virginia apostille serves as formal proof that:

-- The signature on the document is authentic.
+- The signature on your document is genuine

-- The person who signed it had the proper authority.
+- The official who signed it had the legal authority to do so

-- The seal or stamp on the document is valid.
+- The seal or stamp is valid and recognized by the Commonwealth of Virginia

 Common Documents that Need a Virginia State Apostille